Sheryl Shade: Hi, Aimee. Aimee Mullins: Hi.

 SS: In these.

-AM: I don’t know. don’t think so.
-I may be a little taller.
-I can put both of them on.
+AM: don’t know.
+I don’t think so.
+I may be a taller.
+I actually can put both of them on.

-SS: She can’t really on these legs.
-She has to be moving, so …
+SS: She can’t really stand on these legs.
+She has be moving, so …

-AM: Yeah, definitely have to be moving, and balance is a little bit of an art in them. without having the silicon sock, I’m just going to slip in it.
-And so, I run on these, and have shocked half the world these.
+AM: Yeah, I definitely have to moving, and balance is a little bit of an art in them. without having the silicon sock, I’m just going to slip in it.
+And so, I run on these, have shocked half the world on these.

 (Applause)

-These are supposed to simulate the actual form of sprinter when they run.
-If you ever watch a sprinter, the ball of their is the only thing that ever hits the track.
-So I stand in these legs, my hamstring and my are contracted, as they would be had I had feet and were standing on ball of my feet.
+These are to simulate the actual form of a sprinter when run.
+If you ever watch a sprinter, the ball of their foot is the only thing ever hits the track.
+So when I stand in legs, my hamstring and my glutes are contracted, as they would had I had feet and were standing on the ball my feet.

 (Audience: Who made them?)

-AM: It’s a company in San called Flex-Foot.
-And I was a guinea pig, as hope to continue to be in every new form of prosthetic that come out.
-But actually these, like I said, are the actual prototype.
-I need to get some new ones because the last meet was at, they were everywhere.
-You know, it’s like a — it’s come full circle.
+AM: It’s a in San Diego called Flex-Foot.
+And I was a pig, as I hope to continue to be in new form of prosthetic limbs that come out.
+But these, like I said, are still the actual prototype. need to get some new ones because the last meet I at, they were everywhere.
+You know, it’s like a big — it’s full circle.

 Moderator: Aimee and the designer of them be at TEDMED 2, and we’ll talk about the of them.